DETAILED ACTION

 output a final zone map that includes the final estimated location for at least one landmark in the plurality of landmarks (Ben-Shachar, at least one para.
 0211; “In general, sparse map 800 may be generated based on data (e.g., drive information) collected from one or more vehicles as they travel along roadways.
 For example, using sensors aboard the one or more vehicles (e.g., cameras, speedometers, GPS, accelerometers, etc.), the trajectories that the one or more vehicles travel along a roadway may be recorded, and the polynomial representation of a preferred trajectory for vehicles making subsequent trips along the roadway may be determined based on the collected trajectories travelled by the one or more vehicles.
 Similarly, data collected by the one or more vehicles may aid in identifying potential landmarks along a particular roadway.
 Data collected from traversing vehicles may also be used to identify road profile information, such as road width profiles, road roughness profiles, traffic line spacing profiles, road conditions, etc.”);

-Regarding claim 2, Ben-Shachar teaches The system of claim 1, wherein the machine-readable instructions include further instructions that, when executed by the processor, cause the processor to compare the final zone map with an earlier version of the final zone map to identify and output changes in landmarks within the region (Ben-Shachar, at least one para.
+Regarding claim 9, Ben-Shachar teaches (Original) The non-transitory computer-readable medium of claim 8, wherein the instructions include further instructions that, when executed by the processor, cause the processor to compare the final zone map with an earlier version of the final zone map to identify and output changes in landmarks within the region (Ben-Shachar, at least one para.
 0464; “Modifying a confidence score for the indicator may be based on received or generated detection information.
 For example, server 3045 may generate detection information based on at least one first image received from at least one vehicle, and the detection information may indicate that a status of a landmark is the same as an earlier-determined status (e.g., based on detection information based on at least one second image captured prior to the first image).
 In this example, server 3045 may increase a confidence score for the indicator.
 As another example, server 3045 may generate detection information based on at least one first image received from at least one vehicle, and the detection information may indicate that a status of a landmark is different from an earlier-determined status and/or that the detection information has a confidence score below a threshold (e.g., where the detection information indicates the sign is blocked or where the detection information is associated with at least one image with an image attribute below a threshold).”).

-Regarding claim 3, Ben-Shachar teaches The system of claim 1, wherein the set of estimated locations for each landmark in the plurality of landmarks is derived from perception systems in the one or more vehicles that process raw sensor data output by sensors in the one or more vehicles (Ben-Shachar, at least one para.
+Regarding claim 10, Ben-Shachar teaches (Original) The non-transitory computer-readable medium of claim 8, wherein the set of estimated locations for each landmark in the plurality of landmarks is derived from perception systems in the one or more vehicles that process raw sensor data output by sensors in the one or more vehicles (Ben-Shachar, at least one para.
 0381; “In some embodiments, the landmark detection information comprises sensor data obtained by at least one sensor of one or more of the plurality of vehicles.
 As discussed elsewhere in this disclosure, the one or more vehicles (autonomous or non-autonomous) may include one or more sensors (e.g., image capture devices 122, 124, 126, position sensor 130, radar sensor, LIDAR sensor).
 In some embodiments, the at least one sensor includes a camera, a radar, or a lidar.
 In some embodiments, the sensor data includes at least one of images captured by an image capture device, radar data, or lidar data. ”).

 PNG